larissaemma/air_transportation/README.md

 ## Visuals
 ![Project Visual](https://github.com/larissaemma/air_transportation/blob/larissa_branch/visuals/comparing_charts.png)

--- The graphs above presents a comparison between the total number of delays by flight count and the sum of time delayed.
-The negative pink bar represent instances where flights arrived earlier than expected.
+-- The graphs above present a comparison between the total number of delays by flight count and the sum of time delayed.
+The negative pink bar represents instances where flights arrived earlier than expected.
 In the chart on the left, Friday had the highest total number of delays.
 On the chart on the right, Saturday had the highest total delayed time.

 -- View my presentation slides at [Canva Powerpoint](https://www.canva.com/design/DAGID6Xhn0k/igRz3HX_97JytI79YSTO6Q/view?utm_content=DAGID6Xhn0k&utm_campaign=designshare&utm_medium=link&utm_source=editor)!